 5 Ways to Cope With Being Overwhelmed By The News

-I created a list of 5 ways to cope with the 24/7 news cycle that may help you to feel less overwhelmed by the news you’re consuming.
+Here are 5 ways to cope with the 24/7 news cycle that may help you to feel less overwhelmed by the news you're consuming.
 These tools are meant to help you feel a little more in control of what you’re consuming, why you’re consuming it, and the impact it has on your mental health.
 See what happens for you as you start by making small, intentional changes about how you engage with the news!

 1. Set Firm Time Limits